qwc-services/qwc-services.github.io/src/configuration/ResourcesPermissions.md

 ## Permissions

 Permissions are based on roles.
 Roles can be assigned to groups or users, and users can be members of groups.
-A special role is `public`, which is always included, whether a user is signed in or not.
+A special role is "public".
+The "public" role applies always, no matter whether a user is signed in or is not signed in.

 Each role can be assigned a permission for a resource.